LAST UPDATED: JUN 28 2023

 It’s paramount to make the drill press completely fixed and stable and prevent wobbling.
 A drill press that’s out of balance can cause irregular drilling, wood breaking, and even a safety hazard in the work area.

-25. The Miter Saw
+25. Miter Saw

 The miter saw is a sophisticated cutting tool that allows you to cut wood at various angles.
 The saw itself is circular, and it’s attached to an adjustable arm that can pivot left and right to produce cuts at any angle.